draxxordev/PersonaStore/Documentation.md

 - **9+:** Better compression, slower (use for end-of-session saves)
 - **20-22:** Maximum compression (use for archives/exports)

+Each compressed profile records the exact algorithm it was compressed with in `CompressionMetadata.Algorithm`, so decompression is always correct even if you later call `SetCompressionSettings()` with a different algorithm.

 ### Hash Verification

 When `PersonaStore.EnableDataIntegrityChecks = true` (default):

-- Every `Save()` computes a SHA256 hash of the profile data
+- `Save()` computes both a whole-profile `DataHash` and a per-field `FieldHashes` table
+- `SavePatch()` refreshes hashes according to the current `IntegrityMode`
-- The hash is stored with the profile
+- The hash(es) are stored with the profile
-- `session:VerifyDataIntegrity()` checks if cloud hash matches in-memory hash
+- `session:VerifyDataIntegrity()` checks whether the stored hash(es) match the in-memory data

 **Hash Algorithms Supported:**